dnyanesh2408/Smart-Door-Lock-System-with-Face-Recognition-Based-on-IoT/README.md

 Team Members: 4

-> To learn more about this project which is given project report pdf file which is attach in this repo.
+> To learn more about this project click below link.
+Thanks !

 Visit https://bit.ly/3ScgLqr